Detect and redact personally identifiable information (PII)¶

 Important

-AI_REDACT performs redaction in a best-effort manner using AI models.
+AI_REDACT performs detection and redaction in a best-effort manner using AI models.
 Always review the output to ensure compliance with your organization’s data privacy policies.
-Please let Snowflake know if AI_REDACT fails to redact any PII in your data.
+If AI_REDACT fails to detect or redact any PII in your data, contact Snowflake Support.

 Regional availability¶